 \subsection{Host distances}

 We now consider only the Cepheid host distances, calibrated using the \ac{CPLR} and two geometric anchors (\ac{LMC} and NGC\,4258).
-We examine four modelling scenarios: \begin{enumerate} \item a uniform prior in distance modulus without selection modelling (a baseline reference); \item a uniform prior in volume without selection modelling; \item a uniform prior in volume with modelling of \ac{SN} magnitude selection; \item a uniform prior in volume with modelling of Cepheid magnitude selection. \end{enumerate} The uniform-in-volume prior, reflecting the fact that the Universe is three-dimensional, yields unbiased distance-ladder inference.
-In contrast, the uniform-in-distance-modulus has no physical motivation and is implicitly adopted in~\citetalias{Kenworthy_2022} and the SH0ES analysis~\citep{Riess_2022} where maximum-likelihood parameters are estimated by minimising a joint $\chi^2$ statistic across the distance ladder including the host galaxy distance moduli as free parameters.
+We examine four modelling scenarios: \begin{enumerate} \item a uniform prior in distance modulus without selection modelling (a baseline reference); \item a uniform prior in volume without selection modelling; \item a uniform prior in volume with modelling of \ac{SN} magnitude selection; \item a uniform prior in volume with modelling of host-redshift selection. \end{enumerate} The uniform-in-volume prior, reflecting the fact that the Universe is three-dimensional, yields unbiased distance-ladder inference.
+In contrast, the uniform-in-distance-modulus prior has no physical motivation and is implicitly adopted in~\citetalias{Kenworthy_2022} and the SH0ES analysis~\citep{Riess_2022} where maximum-likelihood parameters are estimated by minimising a joint $\chi^2$ statistic across the distance ladder including the host galaxy distance moduli as free parameters.
 The uniform-in-volume prior follows $p(r_i) \propto r_i^2$, while the uniform-in-distance-modulus prior corresponds to $p(r_i) \propto 1 / r_i$.
 Since the uniform-in-distance-modulus prior biases the inferred distances low relative to a uniform-in-volume prior, for fixed redshifts it biases $H_0$ high.
-This will be discussed in more detail and generality in upcoming work (Desmond et al 2025, in prep.). \cref{fig:anchor_distances} shows the inferred distance moduli to the \ac{LMC} and NGC\,4258 along with the Cepheid zero-point $M_W$.
+This is discussed in more detail and generality in~\citet{Desmond_2025}. \cref{fig:anchor_distances} shows the inferred distance moduli to the \ac{LMC} and NGC\,4258 along with the Cepheid zero-point $M_W$.
 We compare our results to the SH0ES analysis~\citep{Riess_2022}.
 The no-selection, uniform-in-distance-modulus prior (red contours) produces results in excellent agreement with the SH0ES analysis, as expected.
 In contrast, the no-selection, uniform-in-volume prior (blue contours) yields larger inferred distances and a brighter Cepheid absolute magnitude zero-point.
-However, interestingly, incorporating either the \ac{SN} or Cepheid selection modelling with a uniform-in-volume prior shifts the inferred distances to the \ac{LMC} and NGC\,4258 and Cepheid zero-point back to values identical with those obtained under a uniform-in-distance-modulus prior without selection modelling (see~\cref{fig:anchor_distances}).
+Incorporating \ac{SN} magnitude selection with a uniform-in-volume prior shifts the inferred distances to the \ac{LMC} and NGC\,4258 and Cepheid zero-point back towards those obtained under a uniform-in-distance-modulus prior without selection modelling (see~\cref{fig:anchor_distances}).